-No one from National Lampoon was harmed in the borrowing of their comedy franchise to concoct “Johnson Family Vacation,” an African-American road trip that mostly squanders some very gifted performers.
-Occasional laughs and a pleasant tone should yield modest returns, but given the talent, this vacation is less than it could have been.
+No one from National Lampoon was harmed in the borrowing of their well-worn comedy franchise to concoct “Johnson Family Vacation,” an African-American road trip that mostly squanders some very gifted performers.
+Guided by a slapdash script, this vehicle for Cedric the Entertainer is tantamount to embarking on a cross-country journey without a map, making the ride predictably uneven.
+Occasional laughs and a generally pleasant tone should yield modest box office returns, but given the heavyweight talent (no pun intended), this vacation is considerably less than it could or should have been.

 In that sense, pic leaves unanswered whether Cedric can actually carry a movie, after shining in his small “Barbershop” role and shorter-form fare — from a Fox sketch comedy show to his too-good-to-zap beer commercials.
 What little humor the film musters, in fact, is almost wholly attributable to his appeal.

 Popular on Variety

 The all-too-simple premise has Los Angeles resident Nate Johnson (Cedric) corralling his wife Dorothy (Vanessa Williams) and three kids for a trip home to Missouri.
 Once there, he intends to vie with ultra-competitive older brother Mack (fellow “The Original Kings of Comedy” alumnus Steve Harvey, in what amounts to an extended cameo) for the “family of the year” trophy — something Nate covets and his sibling regularly pockets.